About the Author . . .

 She recently resigned from Vanderbilt University, where she taught Italian, Women's Studies, English, and Humanities.
 Click here and here for articles about her double life as professor and writer.

-She occasionally manages to combine her two "lives" as in her presentation at a conference on the Classics in children's literature in Wales in July, 2009.
+She occasionally manages to combine her two "lives" as in her presentation at a conference on the Classics in children's literature in Wales.

 More about me